wcolemanred/ShelterVR/README.md

 #### Open the ShelterVR Unity project
 1. Open Unity
 2. In the project list click **Open** and select the directory of the git project (ShelterVR by default)
-3. Let Unity load the project (it can take a few minutes the first time)
+3. Let Unity load the project (it takes a few minutes the first time)

 After loading the project, you will get a couple of warnings and errors (these will vary accross versions and envirnoments).
 Theses errors and warning are visible in the **Console** window.
-If the console is not visible, you can open it with the **Window > Console** menu.
+If the console is not visible, open it with the **Window > Console** menu.

 Here are some of the errors you may get:
 - Unable to parse YAML file